 Two full-time counselors work with students and their families in times of emotional need, and provide referrals to other health care professionals when warranted.
 In addition, they work closely with advisors and grade level deans to create a tight communication loop around the social and emotional well-being of our students.

 The director of Learning Support serves students who need specialized assistance to succeed in our academic program.
-The director also provides advocacy services to students with documented learning disabilities and differences requiring accommodations, and serves as a liaison in our partnership with Liddane Tutoring.
+The director also provides advocacy services to students with documented learning disabilities and differences requiring accommodations, and serves as a liaison in our partnership with Liddane Tutoring and Learning Services.

 The student support specialist works with the director of Learning Support to support students with identified learning differences, and communicates closely with these students, their teachers, and families.